529 Plan Details:

 Enroll In a 529 Plan:

 Savingforcollege.com ranks the performance of direct-sold 529 plans.
 Direct-sold plans are those that consumers can enroll in without using a broker.
-We have prepared one-year, three-year and five-year performance tables.
+We have prepared one-year, three-year, five-year and ten-year performance tables.

 To prepare this ranking, we compared a subset of portfolios from each 529 savings plan.
 We selected portfolios based on their mix of stocks, bonds and money market funds, which allows for an apples-to-apples comparison in seven asset-allocation categories.
 The lower the "percentile," the better the ranking.